Apply for Funding

 Accessing the Portal

-All proposals must be submitted via Fluxx, the grant portal provided by our fiscal sponsor, Proteus fund.
+All proposals must be submitted via Fluxx, the grant portal provided by our fiscal sponsor, Proteus Fund.
 For instructions on accessing the portal, click below.

 accessing the grantmaking portal→